Mexican cuisine: Fruits

 One such dessert is orange and lime ice, a treat similar to snow cones.
 It is made by freezing strained oranges and lime juice mixed with sugar.

 Baked goods

 Baked dessert items in Mexico are mostly ideas imported from Europe over time.
 These items came from a variety of different nations before becoming staples of desserts in the region.
 Baked goods include cookies made with local fruits, churros which originated in the Iberian Peninsula, and macaroons which come from Italy.
-Churros can be made by mixing flour with boiling water, shaping and frying that mixture then coating it in cinnamon and/or sugar.
+Churros can be made by mixing flour with boiling water, shaping and frying that mixture then coating it in cinnamon or sugar.
 Churros can be eaten hot or cold and can be molded into any number of different shapes.

-Macaroons can be made by beating together around 60 eggs, mixing some more eggs with sugar, mixing in flower then baking the whole thing.
+Tres Leches Cake

+The most popular cake in all of Mexico is tres leches cake (Three Milk's Cake).
+It is moist due to its milky ingredients.
+To top things off, it can be topped off with whipped cream and other sorts of jams, cherries or strawberries.

 Mexican food outside Mexico

 Mexican cuisine is offered in a few fine restaurants in Europe and the United States.
 Sometimes landrace corn from Mexico is imported and ground on the premises.